Contemporary knowledge about God, Evolution, and the meaning of human life.

 The second is the intellectual direction: jnani yoga.

-The third is the psychoenergetical direction represented by hatha yoga (preparatory stage), raja yoga (work with the organism’s energies) and buddhi yoga — the stage where the consciousness is developed on the scale much larger than the size of the physical body.
+The third is the psychoenergetical direction represented by hatha yoga (preparatory stage), raja yoga (work with the organism’s energies) and buddhi yoga — the stage where the consciousness is developed on the scale much larger than the size of the material body.
 Buddhi yoga is the highest stage on the spiritual Path.
 It is at this stage that one realizes in full the cognition of God and Mergence with the Creator.

 * * *